softwaremill/bootzooka/frontend.md

 ## `npm run dist` task

-This task is similar to the one above with one difference: it preprocessess all the files in order to create distribution (it currently includes concatenation of scripts files), runs tests and serves application from this freshly baked distribution version.
+This task is similar to the one above with one difference: it preprocesses all the files in order to create distribution (it currently includes concatenation of scripts files), runs tests and serves application from this freshly baked distribution version.
 This server's version doesn't watch for file changes.

 ## `npm run build` task